open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-instrumentation-http/README.md

 - `http`: emit the new (stable) v1.23.0+ semantics
 - `http/dup`: emit **both** the old v1.7.0 and the new (stable) v1.23.0+ semantics
 - By default, if `OTEL_SEMCONV_STABILITY_OPT_IN` includes neither of the above tokens, the old v1.7.0 semconv is used.

+`instrumentation-http` versions XXX and later emit the stable v1.23.0+ semantics only.

 ### Attributes collected